 There is a lot to be said here, but I’ll just mention a few similarities.
-Certainly Trump supporters have responded to his diatribes against Mexicans, women, politicians, “loser” opposing candidates, and reporters who ask him good questions.
+Certainly, Trump supporters have responded to his diatribes against: Mexicans, women, politicians, opposing candidates, and reporters who ask him good questions.
 His followers share his love of authoritarianism, as well as his view that immigrants, people with darker skins, and women have stolen their jobs.
-(Even though the evidence that immigrants are a boom to the economy is overwhelming.)
-Moreover, his followers have no regard for the truth, science, education, expertise, or knowledge.
+(Even though the evidence that immigrants are a boon to the economy is overwhelming.)
+Moreover, his followers have no regard for truth, science, education, expertise, or knowledge.
 And they loathe the present and want to return to the past.
 All of the above are characteristics of Hoffer’s true believers.

 That revelation occurred in 1934, when as a transient fruit-and-vegetable picker he was swept up and placed in the El Centro camp at the edge of the southern California desert near the Mexican border, and for the first time had to co-exist with 200 other men.
 Prior to that, he considered himself “just a human being, neither good nor bad, and on the whole, harmless,” but after a month at El Centro he realized he belonged to “a certain type of humanity, the undesirables.”

 Some were lame, some were foreign-born, some were tramps, some were much darker-skinned than the rest but, he concluded, all were the same as the “undesirables” who for generations had fled from Europe and Asia and became American pioneers, the people who for 300 years had built our farms and roads and cities and institutions.